Matter & Thread Explained (2026): What Every Smart Home Owner Needs to Know — professional installation

 The core concept: what Matter actually is

 Matter is an application-layer standard, not a radio protocol.
-It defines how smart home devices describe themselves, receive commands, and report state — the language, not the wire.
-A Matter-certified light bulb and a Matter-certified thermostat can talk to a Matter controller regardless of which company made them.
+It defines how smart home devices describe themselves, receive commands, report state, and authenticate with controllers.
+A Matter-certified light switch and a Matter-certified thermostat can use the same base language even if one is controlled from Apple Home and the other is also visible in SmartThings.

 Matter version timeline: